-The Hucknall Passion Play is a dynamic, fresh and exciting portrayal of the Passion of Christ and, locally, serves as the ‘sequel’ to The Hucknall Nativity which was staged in St. Mary Magdalene Church in December 2016.
-The production uses words, music and action to tell the story of the last week of His life on earth in a way that is both true to the Gospels and to the historical context.
+The Hucknall Passion Play is a dynamic, fresh and exciting portrayal of the Passion of Christ.
+Locally, it serves as the ‘sequel’ to The Hucknall Nativity which was staged in St. Mary Magdalene Church in December 2016.
+The production uses words, music and action to tell the story of the last week of His life on earth.
+This is in a way that is both true to the Gospels and to the historical context.

-The Hucknall Passion was directed by Reverent James Pacey at St Mary Magdalene Church during Holy Week.
+Reverend James Pacey directed the Hucknall Passion Play at St Mary Magdalene Church during Holy Week.
 The event was a huge success.
 It proved a hugely successful initiative and many people from across the town have commented on it.
-In a write-up in the local newspaper, Councillor John Wilmott was quoted as saying ‘This was a most professional performance from the performers and what was impressive was the way the church was turned into a theatre for the two evenings with well set out staging, lighting and musical sound effects’.
+A write-up in the local newspaper, quoted Councillor John Wilmott as saying, “This was a most professional performance from the performers.
+I was impressed by how the organisers turned the church into a theatre for the two evenings.
+With well set out staging, lighting and musical sound effects’.
 In total, the cast and crew consisted of 27 people, with a further 15 volunteers across the two nights.
 They played for a rough total of 400 people – made up of faith and non-faith backgrounds.

 The actor who played Jesus was an atheist and he emailed his reflections on the play:

 The feedback from not only friends and family that came to see the show but also people that recognised me in the street (of this there wasn’t many as I shaved the beard off straight after the last performance) was unlike anything I’ve ever experienced, with not one person having a bad word to say about anything.
 A massive highlight for me personally was have my two nieces being in the audience to see me perform for the first time (everything I’ve done before being to adult for younger children) and having them tell me how much they enjoyed it.
-All in all every time the passion is mentioned or talked about I still get enormous surge of pride that I was involved in something as well made and enjoyable as it was and that I helped to make it what it was.
+Every time people mention the Hucknall Passion or talked about it, I feel an enormous surge of pride.
+I’m so pleased to be involved in something so enjoyable and well made.
+And that I helped to make it what it was’.

-Some stories from the other cast members are also inspiring and reflect their experiences in being part of the play:
+Some stories from the other cast members are also inspiring and reflect their experiences in being part of the Hucknall Passion Play:

 ‘I found the first few rehearsals very emotional.
 Especially when I had to give Jesus the cross, even in our normal clothes and no cross in my hands, the guilt and humbling feeling were overwhelming.
-When performing with an audience present I felt very humble to serve God in this way, hoping and praying that people’s hearts would be touched.
+When performing with an audience present I felt very humble to serve God in this way.
+I hoped and prayed that the play would touch people’s hearts.
 Seeing tears in people’s eyes brought me hope of people’s salvation through the cross.’

 ‘The deeper we got into rehearsals the more I felt involved with the Gospel.
 It came to life.
 Playing Mary a mother experiencing her Son’s ministry and following Him to the Cross.
 Mary was more obedient and accepting than me.
 I wanted to shout and yell at the disciples.
 To scream at those who crucified Him.
 I learnt that Mary.
 She didn’t her faith was greater than mine.
 Being part of the Passion has helped to deepen my faith and trust in God.’

 ‘It was fab to be part of this shared enterprise.
-Some new friendships were formed and older ones deepened.
+People formed new friendships and deepened older ones.
 I played Judas.
 I was daunted at first but so glad I did it.
 His character has always intrigued me.
 In some ways he is no worse than any of the others; no one comes out of this story smelling of roses.
 There is something of Judas in all of us.
 We betray Him over and over again.
 And we are each tempted to force Jesus into a Christ of our own making.
 As I kissed Jesus in the garden, I shed a tear; real tears.
 When I left the stage I was unable to speak for several minutes.
 This was an experience I shall not forget.’